Event System

 # Enable page events

-await page.enable_page_events()
+await tab.enable_page_events()

 # Handle page load

-async def handle_page_load(page, event):
+async def handle_page_load(tab, event):

-print(f"Page loaded: {await page.current_url}")
+print(f"Page loaded: {await tab.current_url}")

 # Perform actions after page load

-await page.on(PageEvents.PAGE_LOADED, partial(handle_page_load, page))
+await tab.on(PageEvent.LOAD_EVENT_FIRED, partial(handle_page_load, tab))

 # Handle JavaScript dialogs

-async def handle_dialog(page, event):
+async def handle_dialog(tab, event):

-if await page.has_dialog():
+if await tab.has_dialog():

-message = await page.get_dialog_message()
+message = await tab.get_dialog_message()

 print(f"Dialog message: {message}")

-await page.accept_dialog()
+await tab.handle_dialog(accept=True)

-await page.on(PageEvents.JS_DIALOG_OPENING, partial(handle_dialog, page))
+await tab.on(PageEvent.JAVASCRIPT_DIALOG_OPENING, partial(handle_dialog, tab))

 Network Domain Events and Logging